-Red lidded rubbish bin (FORTNIGHTLY): General rubbish items that cannot be composted or recycled, such as nappies, polystyrene, plastic bags and soft plastics.
+Red-lidded general waste bin (FORTNIGHTLY): General rubbish items that cannot be composted or recycled, such as:

 Refer to the 3-bin guide delivered with your bins, as well as your collection calendar.

-Can I opt out of having three bins and remain with just the two-bin system?
+Can I opt out of having 3-bins and remain with just the 2-bin system?